coreos/docs/os/booting-with-pxe.md

 ## Adding a Custom OEM

-Similar to the [OEM partition][oem] in CoreOS disk images, PXE images can be customized with a [cloud config][cloud-config] bundled in the initramfs.
+Similar to the [OEM partition][oem] in Container Linux disk images, PXE images can be customized with a [cloud config][cloud-config] bundled in the initramfs.
 Simply create a `./usr/share/oem/` directory containing `cloud-config.yml` and add it as an additional initramfs:

 ```sh
 mkdir -p usr/share/oem